About my work

 The titles are completely unrelated to their content.
 Rather than give an entirely abstract piece of work a falsely meaningful name, or else a dry unique identifier (such as Untitled 1, etc) instead I make good use of the title to highlight an issue I feel strongly about.

-Current works therefore adopt the actual names of just a few of the lone refugee children in Calais who have been refused entry into the UK despite a legal right to be here.
+Current works therefore adopt the actual names of just a few of the lone refugee children in Northern France refused entry into the UK despite a legal right to be here.

 10% of sales from these goes to the film/campaign ‘Calais Children: a Case to Answer’ by Sue Clayton